EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 Frequency: Every Year - Second Semester

-EDUC 352 - Technology, Instruction & Ecology of the Secondary Classroom, 4 credits.
+EDUC 352 - High Impact Practices in the Secondary Classroom, 4 credits.

-Secondary teacher candidates will increase their knowledge about teaching and learning by honing their practical abilities through classroom and field placement teaching experience.
-Specific areas addressed include: student diversity, classroom management, standards in education, planning for instruction, assessment theories and practices, and appropriate use of educational technology.
+Secondary teacher candidates will increase their knowledge of high impact teaching practices and apply them in classroom and field placement teaching experience.
+Specific areas addressed include: student diversity, classroom management, standards in education, planning for instruction, assessment theories and practices.
+Students must earn a B- to advance to student teaching.
+Prerequisite: GPA 2.75.

 Frequency: Every Semester